Deutscher Text am Ende

-This small exhibition curated by the director of the Doge’s Palace, Camillo Tonini and by Diana Cristante, offers the extraordinary privilege to see original drawings on parchment and on paper made between the 16th and the 18th century of Venetian fortresses in the Mediterranean area.
+This small exhibition curated by the director of the Doge’s Palace, Camillo Tonini, and by Diana Cristante, offers the extraordinary privilege to see original drawings on parchment and on paper made between the 16th and the 18th century of Venetian fortresses in the Mediterranean area.

 The officers sent by the Republic to administrate these territories, the provveditori, were also in charge of their military defense.
-If in the 14th century Venice fought above all against Genoa, from the 15th century onward immense monetary and human resources were sacrified in the wars against the Ottomans.
+If in the 14th century Venice fought above all against Genoa, from the 15th century onward immense monetary and human resources were sacrificed in the wars against the Ottomans.

-Because of this constant state of war and the development of new weapons, Venice steadily modernised and improved its fortresses in the Mediterranean.
+Because of this constant state of war and the development of new weapons, Venice steadily modernized and improved its fortresses in the Mediterranean.
 The provveditori would send exact drawings and maps of their territories to Venice where all decisions about the necessary interventions were taken.

 The maps on display are stunning for the precision of the areas they reproduce but also because they show the landscape.
-Until the 18th century it was not common to make pure technical drawings, they were always embellished, especially by the use of color, which is what makes this exihibition so enjoyable also by non-experts.
+Until the 18th century it was not common to make pure technical drawings, they were always embellished, especially by the use of color, which is what makes this exhibition so enjoyable also by non-experts.

 Among the most interesting maps there is the siege of Candia in 1668 (Iraklion today) by the Turks, where you see the Ottoman military camp surrounding the city.